 A.40 Monitoring of incoming/outgoing GTP packet loss on N3

 Keeping track of GTP data packet loss over N3 is essential, since for certain services packets that are lost along the way through the system may have a noticeable impact on the end user.
 Incoming/outgoing GTP data packet loss measurements can be useful for evaluation, optimization, and performance assurance between gNB and UPF in the core.
 It is also important for the performance measurement of end-to-end point of view from UE to UPF.
 Performance degradation can happen any point although the focus is centered more at UE and RAN.
+The monitering of incoming/outgoing GTP packet loss on N3 can be used for a GTP tunnel.